 - any steps taken to raise the administrative action with the relevant agency; and

-- any Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of the complaint (e.g. a letter from the relevant department stating their decision about the complaint).
+- any evidence of the complaint (e.g. a letter from the relevant department stating their decision about the complaint).

-When a written complaint is received, it is assessed and the Victorian Ombudsman may conduct enquiries to determine if a matter should be investigated or if it can be resolved informally (s 13A(1)).
+When a written complaint is received, it is assessed and the Victorian Ombudsman may conduct enquiries to determine if a matter should be investigated or if it can be resolved informally (s 13A(1) OA (Vic)).
 The majority of complaints are resolved informally using these enquiries powers.

-If the matter is not resolved informally and the complaint merits formal investigation (s 15B), then the complainant, the relevant authority head (e.g. a CEO of a municipal council or a departmental secretary), the mayor (in a matter involving a local council) and the minister will be formally advised of the investigation.
+If the matter is not resolved informally and the complaint merits formal investigation (s 15B OA (Vic)), then the complainant, the relevant authority head (e.g. a CEO of a municipal council or a departmental secretary), the mayor (in a matter involving a local council) and the minister will be formally advised of the investigation.

-The Victorian Ombudsman can also conduct enquiries or start an investigation with or without a complaint being made, using her ‘own motion’ powers (ss 13A(2), 16A(1)).
+The Victorian Ombudsman can also conduct enquiries or start an investigation with or without a complaint being made, using her ‘own motion’ powers (ss 13A(2), 16A(1) OA (Vic)).

 Corruption disclosures and the Victorian Ombudsman

 Disclosures made under the PD Act can be made by ‘natural persons’ (a real person, not an organisation or company) and can be made orally and anonymously (s 12 PD Act).